UNITED24 - Make a charitable donation in support of Ukraine!

 The technical progress in the art of war made in the early part of the 20th century brought about new kind of combat systems - battle tanks.
 These fighting vehicles embodied the firepower of artillery, armor protection against enemy's fire, and high mobility during cross-country movement.
 The combination of all these capabilities made it possible to plan and carry out military operations on a qualitatively new level, and, hence, caused rapid rise in the quantity and quality of tank fleets.

 The outcome of the world wars and local conflicts became directly depended on wide use of tank troops - the main striking force of land armies.
-Nowadays the battle tank is one of the most complex machines.
+Nowadays the battle tank was one of the most complex machines.
 Its design ensures its reliability and operability under extreme conditions, under the influence of climatic, operational and combat factors.
-This is achieved by strenuous efforts of designers, researchers and manufacturers.
+This was achieved by strenuous efforts of designers, researchers and manufacturers.

 Because ground weapons technology had advanced steadily since World War II, the Soviets replenished their huge tank force constantly with new tank models to keep it from becoming obsolescent.
-This requirement led to a major research and development program and the construction of an extensive production establishment that has supported a high annual tank production rate - an estimated average of about 3,000 vehicles a year for the last 10 years of the Cold War.
+This requirement led to a major research and development program and the construction of an extensive production establishment that had supported a high annual tank production rate - an estimated average of about 3,000 vehicles a year for the last 10 years of the Cold War.
 This high rate of production enabled the Soviets to keep their tank force opposite NATO equipped largely with modern, highly capable vehicles.

 The Soviet planning cycle worked in 5-year increments.
-The procedure is to tool up a factory and let it run until the tooling starts to wear out, which took 12 to 17 years.
-The replacement decision is usually at the end of the third 5-year plan after the one during which the factory started production.
+The procedure was to tool up a factory and let it run until the tooling starts to wear out, which took 12 to 17 years.
+The replacement decision was usually at the end of the third 5-year plan after the one during which the factory started production.
 In some major systems such as tank production, the Soviets simply have three large plants and retool one during each 5-year plan.

 Under this system, once a plant was retooled, it continued in uninterrupted production on the same item until its time in the planning sequence rolled around again.
 Toward the end of the life cycle, these plants turned out obsolete, but still serviceable, equipment that was used primarily for export to the Soviet Union's clients and allies, and maintain a supply and spare-parts base for Soviet units still equipped with the product.
 A plant at the lower end of its life cycle often had an attached facility to rebuild worn-out equipment.